apache/airflow/docs/start.rst

     # (optional)
     export AIRFLOW_HOME=~/airflow

-    # install from pypi using pip
+    # install from pypi using pip    --what are the pre-requisites of this command. it does not work
     pip install apache-airflow

     # initialize the database